zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     * **routes.serviceUrl**

         Both _gatewayUrl_ and _serviceUrl_ parameters specify how the API service endpoints are mapped to the API gateway endpoints.
-The _serviceUrl_ parameter points to the target endpoint on the gateway.
+The _serviceUrl_ parameter points to the target endpoint on the Gateway.

 * **authentication**